 It’s easy for a cell phone to go from a useful tool to an addiction.

 For me, this happened after my preemie was born.
 Before that, I had a good handle on my cell phone use.
-I had rules for its use that kept the thing in its place.
+I had rules for myself that kept it in its place.

 But after Josiah’s birth, I was spending a lot of time pumping, and in the middle of the night, when one can’t turn on a light to read a book, it’s easy to pick up the phone and read stuff to pass the time.